DomSamangy/NBA_Shots_04_24/README.md

   - TEAM_NAME, PLAYER_NAME, POSITION_GROUP, POSITION, HOME_TEAM, AWAY_TEAM
 - SEASON_1 & SEASON_2: Season indicator variables

-- TEAM_ID: Frequency of play type used by that player, in that play type, in that year. (%)
+- TEAM_ID: NBA's unique ID variable of that specific team in their API.
 - PLAYER_ID: NBA's unique ID variable of that specific player in their API.
 - GAME_DATE: Date of the game (M-D-Y // Month-Date-Year).
 - GAME_ID: NBA's unique ID variable of that specific game in their API.